grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 ### `draft`

 When set to `true`, this option prevents Hugo from rendering the content.
-Use the command line flag `--buildDrafts` to generate content marked as `draft: true`.
+Use the command-line flag `--buildDrafts` to generate content marked as `draft: true`.

 ### `keywords`